-Finally, I would draw attention to the fact that at paragraph 27 of the planning application form a Certificate B is not shown as having been served on the Mynachdy Welfare Association trustees who own a lease of the Mynachdy Institute land which has a further S 1 years to run.
+Finally, I would draw attention to the fact that at paragraph 27 of the planning application form a Certificate B is not shown as having been served on the Mynachdy Welfare Association trustees who own a lease of the Mynachdy Institute land which has a further 51 years to run.
 This planning application relates to the land leased and notice should have been given by the applicant.
 In my view this is an important procedural irregularity which does not appear to have been since remedied.

 Notwithstanding the changes outlined in the letter of 27th October 2017 from the developer's agent to the Local Planning Authority I remain completely opposed to this planning application and I urge the Planning & Development Committee to refuse consent.
-If it is too late to include my representations in the Officers' report to Members I would be most grateful if a copy of this letter could be annexed to the Late Representations schedule and circulated to each of the Members.